 M. Fernanda Mediano

-Fernanda is a Psychologist with her Master’s Degree in Health Psychology from the Catholic University of Chile.
-Before joining the Global Food Research Program at UNC as Research Assistant she worked in the Ministry of Health of Chile contributing to the drafting and implementation of a new food law for regulating the labeling, marketing and sale of food with high levels of energy, sugar, sodium and saturated fat.
+Fernanda is a psychologist with a Master’s Degree in Health Psychology from the Catholic University of Chile.
+Before joining the Global Food Research Program at UNC as Research Assistant, she worked in the Ministry of Health of Chile contributing to the drafting and implementation of a new food law for regulating the labeling, marketing and sale of food with high levels of energy, sugar, sodium and saturated fat.
 She is also part of the research group INFORMAS-Chile an International Network for Food and Obesity research, at the Institute of Nutrition and Food Technology of the University of Chile.
-She is interested in the study of the food environment, particularly food marketing and mass communication affecting the preferences and eating behavior of the population.
+She completed a PhD in Media and Communication from UNC-Chapel Hill in 2021 and continues to work with the GFRP program conducting research on the food environment, particularly food marketing and mass communication affecting the preferences and eating behavior of the population.

-Mediano Stoltze F, Busey E, Taillie LS, Carpentier FR.
 Impact of warning labels on reducing health halo effects of nutrient content claims on breakfast cereal packages: A mixed-measures experiment

-Mediano Stoltze F, Barker JO, Kanter R, Corvalán C, Reyes M, Taillie LS, Dillman Carpentier FR.
-Prevalence of child-directed and general audience marketing strategies on the front of beverage packaging: The case of Chile.
-Public Health Nutr.
-2017 Nov 2:1-11.
-Epub ahead of print. view full text
+Prevalence of child-directed and general audience marketing strategies on the front of beverage packaging: The case of Chile